Quiet Biology

 Honest limitations

 The terrain model is mechanistically grounded and clinically plausible.
-It is not yet the conclusion of a clinical trial designed to test this specific combination of structural interventions in this sequence and population.
-The evidence base for each individual agent is substantial; the evidence for their coordinated use as a structural-layer architecture is not yet available.
+It is not yet the conclusion of a clinical trial designed to test this specific combination of interventions in this sequence and population.
+The evidence base for each individual agent is substantial; the evidence for their coordinated use as a terrain-layer architecture is not yet available.

 DeFronzo RA.
 Banting Lecture: from the triumvirate to the ominous octet: a new paradigm for the treatment of type 2 diabetes mellitus.
 Diabetes.
 2009;58(4):773–795.